cpflat/causaltestdata/README.rst

 Causaltestdata
 ##############

-Causaltestdata is a Python toolkit to generate pseudo dataset for causal inference.
+Causaltestdata is a Python toolkit to generate pseudo dataset for causal inference and causal discovery.

-This toolkit assumes all causality is linear (i.e., using Structural equation modelling).
+This toolkit assumes all causality is linear in the potential model (i.e., using Structural equation modelling).
 The input model can be specified as a DAG in networkx graph format, and the generated data is in pandas DataFrame format.